 Many of the more than 195,000 UO alumni continue to conduct research in the academic, public, and private sectors while maintaining close connections to the faculty and departments that they worked with here in Eugene.
 Even more are utilizing the highly transferable knowledge and skills developed through research experiences in their professional and personal lives.

-There are many ways in which alumni can contribute to undergraduate research or UROP.
-Visit the UO Research and Innovation development website to find out how.
+There are many ways in which alumni can contribute to undergraduate research.

 Examples of Alumni Support